Income Tax Act 2007

 CW 3CCertain partitions or subdivisions of land

-1. An amount that a person who is a co-owner of land derives from disposing of land to another co-owner on a partition or subdivision is exempt income if the person’s proportion of the value of the land they receive on the partition or subdivision out of the total value of the land still held by persons who were co-owners, whether alone or jointly or in common with another person, is no less than 95% of their contribution to the cost of the land, including costs to subdivide, develop, and build on the land, as a proportion of the total cost.
+1. An amount that a person who is a co-owner of land derives from disposing of land to another co-owner on a partition or subdivision is exempt income if the person’s end value proportion is no less than 95% of their acquisition proportion.

 2. If subsection (1) does not apply, an amount that a person who is a co-owner of land derives from disposing of land to another co-owner on a partition or subdivision is exempt income to the extent given by the following formula:

-amount derived – (total land value x (acquisition proportion – end value proportion)).
+amount derived − (total land value × (acquisition proportion − end value proportion)).

 Where:

-• Co-owner, in relation to land, includes a company in which the person is a shareholder, a person acting in their personal capacity, or their capacity as a trustee of a trust, partner in a partnership, or owner of a look-through company, even if they became a co-owner of the land in a different one of those capacities.
+4. Co-owner, in relation to land, includes a company in which the person is a shareholder, a person acting in their personal capacity, or a person acting in their capacity as a trustee of a trust, a partner in a partnership, or an owner of a look-through company, even if they became a co-owner of the land in a different one of those capacities.

 Notes